learning-zone/python-basics/README.md

 Python supports JSON parsers.
 In fact, JSON-based data is internally represented as a dictionary in Python.
 To convert JSON data into Python data, we use the load() function from the JSON module.

-#### Q. What are the differences between Python and Java ?

-    Python Vs Java
-    Comparison 	Python 	Java

-    Performance Speed 	Fast 	Not as much as Python

-    Indentation 	Must be followed 	Using proper flower braces is enough

-    Typing 	Dynamically typed 	Static typed

-    Accessability 	Simple and compact 	Not as much as Python

-    Platforms 	Not compatible to many 	Platform independent

-    Database Access 	Weak compared to JAVA 	Strong (JDBC)

-Q2.
-How is Python executed?

-Python files are compiled to bytecode. which is then executed by the host.
-Alternate Answer:
-Type python .pv at the command line.

-Q3.
-What is the difference between .py and .pyc files?

-.py files are Python source files. .pyc files are the compiled bvtecode files that is generated by the Python compiler

-Q4.
-How do you invoke the Python interpreter for interactive use?

-python or pythonx.y where x.y are the version of the Python interpreter desired.

-Q5.
-How are Python blocks defined?

-By indents or tabs.
-This is different from most other languages which use symbols to define blocks.
-Indents in Python are significant.

-Q6.
-What is the Python interpreter prompt?

-Three greater-than signs:  Also, when the int erpreter is waiting for more input the prompt changes to three periods

-Q7.
-How do you execute a Python Script?
+## Q. How do you execute a Python Script?

 From the command line, type python .py or pythonx.y .py where the x.y is the version of the Python interpreter desired.
 Learn how to use Python, from beginner basics to advanced techniques, with online video tutorials taught by industry experts.
 Enroll for Free Python Training Demo!

-Q8.
-Explain the use of try: except: raise, and finally:
+## Q. Explain the use of try: except: raise, and finally:

 Try, except and finally blocks are used in Python error handling.
 Code is executed in the try block until an error occurs.
 One can use a generic except block, which will receive control after all errors, or one can use specific exception handling blocks for various error types.
 Control is transferred to the appropriate except block.
 In all cases, the finally block is executed.
 Raise may be used to raise your own exceptions.

-Q9.
-Illustrate the proper use of Python error handling.
+## Q. Illustrate the proper use of Python error handling.

 Code Example: